An in-depth discussion about an entrepreneurial AI journey

 My vision of AI is that it should be imbued with values.
 Its construction should not be disconnected from essential values, such as sustainability for example.
 At Golem.ai, we’ve always prioritized an eco-friendly approach, emphasizing frugality and lightweight technological infrastructure.
 We’re transparent about our green initiatives.

-Lastly, I think that we need to collectively reflect on the concept of AI.
-A frequent criticism of AI is that it lacks “true intelligence”, since it largely relies on repurposing previously acquired knowledge.
+Lastly, I think that we need to collectively reflect on the concept of artificial intelligence.
+A frequent criticism of artificial intelligence is that it lacks “true intelligence”, since it largely relies on repurposing previously acquired knowledge.
 But isn’t that what humans always do as well?

 In Luc Julia’s book “L’Intelligence Artificielle n’existe pas”, he explains that machines do not really think or understand like we do.
 Instead, they process information and follow instructions, which can give the illusion of intelligence.